 Common circumstances in which someone may be affected by double taxation, include if they are simultaneously residing in two countries, or are resident in a territory that taxes their worldwide income, and they have income and gains from another territory (and the given territory taxes such income on the basis that it is sourced in that territory).

-What are double taxation agreements?
+What are double tax treaty agreements?

 ‘Double taxation agreements’ are arrangements that may be reached between two countries, in order to avoid situations where people are required to pay tax twice on the same income.